openharmony/docs/en/application-dev/quick-start/arkts-extend.md

 ### Rules of Use

-- Unlike \@Styles, \@Extend can be defined only globally, that is, outside a component declaration.
+- Unlike \@Styles, \@Extend can encapsulate private attributes, private events, and custom global methods of specified components.

 > **NOTE**
+>
 > This decorator can be used only in the current file and cannot be exported.
+>
+> To the export the decorator, you are advised to use [AttributeModifier](../ui/arkts-user-defined-extension-attributeModifier.md).
 - Unlike \@Styles, \@Extend can encapsulate private attributes, private events, and custom global methods of specified components.
   ```ts
   // @Extend(Text) supports the private attribute fontColor of the <Text> component.
   @Extend(Text) function fancy () {